toropippi/DigitalImageStability/README.md

 The metric **DeltaS_M** represents the structural stability of the image.
 It quantifies how resistant the image's structure is to random pixel perturbations.
 A higher DeltaS_M indicates greater sharpness and structural integrity.

 ## License
 This project code is licensed under the MIT License.
 Feel free to use, modify, and distribute the code as needed.

+Emote_refined.png is used with permission of the author.
 ---